• Default font size

 Q:

 Will the IRO specify who are tax residents of an overseas jurisdiction?
-How can a financial institution know and identify tax residence of their account holders?
+How can a financial institution know and identify tax residence of their account holders and controlling persons?

 A:

 Each jurisdiction has its specific definition of tax residence.
-Tax laws may differ amongst jurisdictions and the tax residence of individual account holders may change from one year to another.
-Individual account holders ought to verify and update their tax residence and seek legal advice if necessary.
+Tax laws may differ amongst jurisdictions and the tax residence of individual account holders and controlling persons may change from one year to another.
+Individual account holders and controlling persons ought to verify and update their tax residence and seek legal advice if necessary.

-For new accounts, financial institutions will seek self-certification from account holders in respect of their personal information, including tax residence.
-For pre-existing accounts, financial institutions will be required to conduct due diligence procedures to identify and verify the tax residence of the account holders.
-In case of doubt, self-certification from account holders will be sought.
+For new accounts, financial institutions will seek self-certification from account holders and controlling persons in respect of their personal information, including tax residence.
+For pre-existing accounts, financial institutions will be required to conduct due diligence procedures to identify and verify the tax residence of the account holders and controlling persons.
+In case of doubt, self-certifications from account holders and controlling persons will be sought.

 back to top